shaundon/codakuma-website/personal-best.markdown

 ### Leaderboards and insights

 Your workouts are a treasure trove of useful, meaningful data, but this valuable data often goes unused.
 Personal Best creates leaderboards from your workouts, plus all kinds of interesting insights like how long you’ve spent exercising this year, as well as facts like your coldest workout or what time of day you work out most.
-You can even create your own leaderboards to rank your workouts in ridiculously-specific ways.
+You can even create your own leaderboards to rank your workouts in ridiculously specific ways.

 ### Notifications and widgets